antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 Additionally, we have a set of samples available on GitHub that you can try on your own: https://github.com/dotnet/roslyn-sdk/tree/source-generator-samples/samples/CSharp/SourceGenerators (TODO - wait for these to be reviewed and merged)

-As mentioned earlier, we're working on making the experience authoring and using Source Generators better in tooling, such as adding templates and improving responsiveness and performance in Visual Studio when generating source files.
+As mentioned earlier, we're working on making the experience authoring and using Source Generators better in tooling, such as adding templates, allowing for seamless IntelliSense and navigation, debugging, and improving responsiveness and performance in Visual Studio when generating source files.

 ## Source Generators are in preview